Top 3 Ways to Heal Your Tendinosis

 - holding heavy pots, running, hiking steep incline

 - increased load is painful

 - pain during or after these activities

 Research supports active treatment over surgery for tendinosis.
-The first of which are eccentrics, which is the lengthening of the muscle as load is applied to it.
+First, are eccentrics, which is the lengthening of the muscle as load is applied to it.
 If this sounds like gibberish, let’s take a bicep curl with 5lbs as an example.
 When the arm is straight with the weight in hand, and you start bending your elbow to curl the weight, this is the concentric, or shortening of the muscle.
 As you slowly lower the weight back down, this is the eccentric part of the exercise.
-Research suggests that slow eccentrics bring a higher load to the tendon and therefore a higher remodeling stimulus that breaks the cycle of tendon break down and begins to repair.
+Generally, research suggests that slow eccentrics bring a higher load to the tendon and therefore a higher remodeling stimulus that breaks the cycle of tendon break down and begins to repair.